-The SlingShot L-Band Manpack Antenna Ae-M is an effective and straightforward way to achieve and convert secure and tactical communications, effectively making the entire line of the SlingShot Antennas the ideal cost-effective solution for those needing to convert UHF to Satcom and VHF to Satcom.
+The SlingShot L-Band Manpack Antenna Ae-M is a simple and effective approach to obtain secure and tactical communications, effectively making the SlingShot Antennas line the best cost-efficient solution for those needing to convert UHF to Satcom and VHF to Satcom.

 Using Inmarsat’s world leading satellite communications network, SlingShot gives the unique capability to access single-hop L-L band relay from an existing global constellation of geostationary satellites.